ntop/ntopng/doc/src/reports/editor.rst

   Widget Actions in Edit Mode

+By clicking on the edit button on a widget, it is possible to configure them, including changing:

+- displayed title
-By clicking on the edit button on a widget, it is possible to configure them, including changing the displayed title, setting the widget size (heigth and width), or setting the time reference (the Time Offset is used to show traffic information with a time shift with respect to the time selected for the report, e.g. show traffic information 1 week ago, to compare it with the current traffic).
+- widget size (heigth and width)
+- time reference (the Time Offset is used to show traffic information with a time shift with respect to the time selected for the report, e.g. show traffic information 1 week ago, to compare it with the current traffic)

 .. figure:: ../img/report_editor_edit.png
   :align: center